sebnitu/vrembem/packages/level/README.md

 </div>
 ```

 > Level is a flex based layout component.
-That means you can use the [`@vremben/utility`](https://github.com/sebnitu/vrembem/tree/master/packages/utility) module—specifically the [`flex`](https://github.com/sebnitu/vrembem/tree/master/packages/utility#flex) utility—to further customize your layout.
+That means you can use the [`@vremben/utility`](https://github.com/sebnitu/vrembem/tree/master/packages/utility) package—specifically the [`flex`](https://github.com/sebnitu/vrembem/tree/master/packages/utility#flex) module—to further customize your layout.

 ## Modifiers